eye-division/adventure-places/_projects/the-art-of-getting-kids-outdoors-booklet-for-the-wildlife-trusts.md

 ---
-title: >-
-  'The art of getting children outdoors' - a fun, informative booklet for the Wildlife Trusts
+title: '''The art of getting children outdoors'' booklet for the Wildlife Trusts'
 project_date: 2017-01-02 00:00:00
 project_to_date:
 archive: false